imnotteixeira/personal-website/src/content/niaefeup-retorspective.md

 After the voting, we won and were appointed the new Board of NIAEFEUP for 2018-2019.

-As a Global Project Manager, I'd be responsible for overseeing NIAEFEUP's projects on a high level, as well as
+As a Global Project Manager, I'd be responsible for overseeing NIAEFEUP's projects on a high level, as well as guiding at least one of the Branch's projects.

 ![2018 Board](https://i.imgur.com/PbXDFCG.jpg)